jpwrobinson/prod-instability/README.md

 # prod-instability
-R code and data accompanying **Productive instability of coral reef fisheries after climate-driven regime shifts**. *In review.*
+R code and data accompanying **Productive instability of coral reef fisheries after climate-driven regime shifts**. *In press*

 The following R packages were used to analyse data and create figures.